Meet the Family

 THE INDIA PALE ALE WE MADE OUR OWN

-Samuel Allsopp was the first to perfect Burton-brewed India Pale Ale.
-Some 200 years later, Allsopp & Sons invite you to savour this faithful recreation of the complex, beguiling, original Burton IPA.ABV5.6%MaltMaris Otter, ChevallierHopsBramling Cross, Fuggles, Challenger
+The Original India Pale Ale.
+Samuel Allsopp was the first to perfect Burton India Pale Ale in 1822.
+Some 200 years later, Allsopp & Sons invite you to savour this faithful recreation of the complex, beguiling, original IPA.ABV5.0%MaltMaris Otter, ChevallierHopsBramling Cross, Fuggles, Challenger

 When Samuel Allsopp sent his first casks of India Pale Ale to Calcutta in 1823, the brewing industry in Burton upon Trent was in a dreadful state.
 The turning point for Allsopp came in 1822 when he was invited to go to London and dine with a gentleman called Mr Marjoribanks (pronounced Marchbanks), who represented the powerful East India Company.
 They had been experiencing trouble with Hodgson; he had been making attempts to set up his own Agency in India to cut out the East India Company.
 Marjoribanks was looking for another source of India Pale Ale and where better a place to look than Burton upon Trent, the home of both the expertise to produce it and of a number of breweries standing idle.